-LEGO City, while initially featuring sets based around city life has become the catchall label for their bulk standard building sets.
+LEGO City, while initially featuring sets based around city life, has become the catchall label for their bulk standard building sets.

 So outside of the usual metropolitan themes such as emergency services, construction, and transport – it has also branched out into the likes of space, deep sea exploration, and mining.

-One issue with the LEGO City line is that it rarely featured female minifigures.
+One issue with the LEGO City line was that it rarely featured female minifigures.
 The suspicion was that LEGO saw this as a boys line, and they wouldn’t want to play with ‘girl’ figures.

 Well, thankfully that thinking has fallen by the wayside, and now LEGO City sets often feature female minifigures in non-stereotypical roles.
 Here they are miners, demolition experts, and geologists – a great range of roles to play with.